Zernov/projecteuler/10-19/README.md

 <div align="center">04 62 98 27 23 09 70 98 73 93 38 53 60 04 23</div>

 <br />**NOTE:** As there are only 16384 routes, it is possible to solve this problem by trying every route.
 However, Problem 67, is the same challenge with a triangle containing one-hundred rows; it cannot be solved by brute force, and requires a clever method! ;o)

+## Problem 19

+You are given the following information, but you may prefer to do some research for yourself.

+- 1 Jan 1900 was a Monday.
+- Thirty days has September,
+April, June and November.
+All the rest have thirty-one,
+Saving February alone,
+Which has twenty-eight, rain or shine.
+And on leap years, twenty-nine.
+- A leap year occurs on any year evenly divisible by 4, but not on a century unless it is divisible by 400.

+How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?